heinovski/plafosim/README.md

 ## Extending PlaFoSim

+You can extend and customize PlaFoSim flexibly by modifying its source code.
-In order to extend PlaFoSim, you first need ot install it from source.
+For this, you first need ot install it from source.

+### Installing from Source

 - Install [poetry](https://python-poetry.org/):
 ```pip install poetry```